 If you spent your late nights calling on your daytime business prospects and then slept during the day when they returned your calls, your business would definitely suffer.

 The same is true online.
-When you post your content, not just time of day but also day of the week, time of the month, or season of the year will have an impact.
+When you post your content, not just time of day but also the day of the week, time of the month, or season of the year will have an impact.

-Knowing who your audience is not only helps you write content the feels personalized for them, it also enables you to know how they spend their days, weeks, and months and what content may be relevant to them at a specific point in time.
+Knowing who your audience not only helps you write content the feels personalized for them, it also enables you to know how they spend their days, weeks, and months and what content may be relevant to them at a specific point in time.